Inagi City

 Related information

-For more information about the Japan Committee for the United Nations Decade on Biodiversity (UNDB-J), please visit our website.
+For more information about the United Nations Decade on Biodiversity Japan Committee (UNDB-J), please see the website.

 Inquiries about this page

-Inagi City Urban Environment Development Department Greenery and Environment Division Telephone: 042-378-2111
+Inagi City Urban Environment Development Department Green and Environment Division Phone: 042-378-2111